-The Major Prophets are Isaiah, Jeremiah, Ezekiel and Daniel.
+The Major Prophets are Isaiah, Jeremiah, Ezekiel, and Daniel.
 (I am not sure where Lamentations fits in yet).

 Prophecy has a “Near/Far” view.
 The message may be talking about something that will happen in the near future BUT the same message might also happen in the future on a grander scale.
 Make sense?
 So with each chapter, you might say is this talking about Israel, the Messiah, or Revelation.
-The answer is All.
+The answer might be: All.

 Isaiah means “Jehovah Saves”, the key to the book of Isaiah is Salvation

 The book of Isaiah is a masterpiece in itself.
 A Bible inside the Bible.
 What do I mean by that??